 Product is deemed accepted by recipient and is provided without interface to recipient's products.
 The documentation and/or product are provided for testing, evaluation, integration and information purposes.
 The documentation and/or product are provided on an "as is" basis only and may contain deficiencies or inadequacies.
 The documentation and/or product are provided without warranty of any kind, express or implied.
 To the maximum extent permitted by applicable law, Matrix Electronica further disclaims all warranties; including without limitation any implied warranties of merchantability, completeness, fitness for a particular purpose and non-infringement of third-party rights.
 The entire risk arising out of the use or performance of the product and documentation remains with recipient.
-This product is not intended for use in life support applications incorporating the described product must be designed to be in accordance with the technical specifications provided in these guidelines.
+This product is not intended for use in life support appliances, devices or systems where a malfunction of the product can reasonably be expected to result in personal injury.
+Applications incorporating the described product must be designed to be in accordance with the technical specifications provided in these guidelines.
 Failure to comply with any of the required procedures can result in malfunctions or serious discrepancies in results.